 - Dream House v.
-2.0 will have much greater flexibility in terms of materials, features and massing.
+2.0 has much greater flexibility in terms of materials, features and massing.
 A whole slew of configurations will be available as options in different areas and environmental conditions.

 - Prices will vary between the two version of Dream Houses (TBA)

-- A special sub-spec is being made for those owner's who want a Dream House 2.0 that is 100% made of American made products and will be issued free of charge on the website in the future.
+- A special sub-spec is available for those owner's who want a Dream House 2.0 that is 100% made of American made products and is issued free of charge on the website in the future.

-- A letter of authenticity will be issued with each set of plans certifying the Jacobsen design by the architect .
+- A letter of authenticity is issued with each set of plans certifying the Jacobsen design by the architect .

 In 1997, LIFE Magazine commissioned Hugh Newell Jacobsen to continue the magazine's annual design challenge to design a house by a noted American architect that is financially obtainable to everyone.
 LIFE demanded that the house be able to be constructed for $200,000.